themcfarland/EasySkyMesh/firmware/Testing/2026-03-19-PowerSaving14-BETA/README.md

 * You should feel no difference and no delay compared to the stock MeshCore v1.14.

 Notes:
 * Heltec v4: Need to monitor stability on battery and iPhone.
 May stuck at 50mA.
 May be due to my power suplly.
+Seem fine on USB power.
 * Heltec v3: Stable on battery / usb cable with Android phone.

 <img height="384" alt="image" src="https://github.com/user-attachments/assets/b6d96d71-fb78-46bd-a134-51c34a8a79be" />